 We understand that you are busy with other important priorities and responsibilities and may not follow Washington too closely… and that’s fine!
 That is why we created the HOPA Advocacy Toolkit.
 You will find in it easy to follow tips and resources to get involved, such as: Issue Briefs, Talking Points, and the Legislative Action Center which provides a way to regularly contact your legislators regarding issues of importance to hematology/oncology pharmacy and establish yourself as a resource for Members of Congress.

 Here are some highlights of the resources found in the HOPA Advocacy Toolkit.

-- The HOPA Annual Conference presents health policy sessions every year.
+- The HOPA Annual Conference presents public policy sessions every year.
 The sessions discuss information on current policy issues impacting HOPA as well as education on more specific topics such as how to talk to your Member of Congress.